 In May 2023 the Sana Group of hotels opened the luxury five star Myriad By Sana Hotels, adjacent to the Tower.

 The overhead cable cars (open from 11am to 7pm) take you from behind the Oceanarium to the Vasco da Gama Tower, providing great views of the area for miles.

 The Altice Arena, originally the Utopia Pavilion during Expo ’98, is now a venue for concerts.
 Further on is the International Trade Fair of Lisboa (FIL) where conferences and meetings are held.

 Scattered around the Parque are gardens and benches.
 The Garcia de Orta Gardens and the Water gardens (Jardim da Água) are just two offering restful areas.
 There are also seating areas overlooking the river.

 There are art works in various places.
 Just outside the Vasco da Gama Shopping Centre is the iron sculpture Sun Man (Homem-Sol) by Jorge Vieira.
 A little further down is a huge sculpture of the Iberian Lynx by Artur Bordalo or Bordado II as he is known.
 A talented artist Bordalo is famous world-wide for his structures of animals, birds and other designs and uses plastics and other items from trash to create his impressive artwork.
 Next to it is a sculpture entitled Rhizome by Antony Gormley.

-Reaching the Parque das Nações is relatively easy.
-Buses go from the main areas in the city.
-The underground station, on the red line, is the Oriente.
+Reaching the Parque das Nações can be done by the Underground Metro – the station, on the red line, is the Oriente.
 Take the metro from Caís do Sodré – Green Line – and change at Alameda on the Red Line and it is the last stop.